Margaret R. Guzman

-Margaret Rose Guzman (born 1960) is an American attorney serving as a as a United States district judge of the United States District Court for the District of Massachusetts.
+Margaret Rose Guzman (born 1960) is an American attorney serving as a United States District Judge of the United States District Court for the District of Massachusetts.
 She previously served as a judge of the Ayer District Court in Middlesex County, Massachusetts.

 Education

-Guzman initially enrolled at the University of Southern Maine for her undergraduate education, but transferred to Clark University, where she earned a Bachelor of Arts degree in 1989.
+Guzman initially enrolled at the University of Southern Maine for her undergraduate education but transferred to Clark University where she earned a Bachelor of Arts degree in 1989.
 She received her Juris Doctor from the Boston University School of Law in 1992.